-Qatar denies two UAE passenger planes were intercepted
+Qatar denies two UAE passenger planes were intercepted by air force

 Doha has strongly rejected claims by the UAE on Monday that Qatari fighter jets intercepted two civilian flights in the Gulf region.